https://ltn-global-website.s3.amazonaws.com/content/_bannerWebp/How-to-achieve-zero-latency-in-your-video-streams.webp

 Insufficient bandwidth

 Bandwidth is the maximum rate at which data can be transmitted over an internet connection.
-When the available bandwidth doesn’t meet the video stream’s requirements, it leads to increased streaming latency.
+When the available bandwidth doesn’t meet the video stream’s requirements, it leads to increased stream latency.
 This issue can occur at various points in the streaming process, from the content provider’s upload capacity to the viewer’s download speed.
-Maintaining low-latency video depends on having enough bandwidth at all stages of the streaming pipeline.
+Reducing live event latency depends on having enough bandwidth at all stages of the streaming pipeline.

 Server location